in Alberta is all about choice

 Work is actively underway on the necessary preparations to enable these transfers and leases to move ahead.

-The Minister of Education has so far requested and received cooperation from four school authorities to start the transfer process or to enter into long-term leases for facilities for the following charter schools:
+The Minister of Education has so far requested and received cooperation from five school authorities to start the transfer process or to enter into long-term leases for facilities for the following charter schools:

 - Almadina School